 I’m no stranger to making a double batch of this pasta dough recipe when making ravioli though… or basically any other kind of pasta I make.

 Call me a carb lover, it’s what I am!
 You too?
 Great, let’s keep cooking!

 Cheesy, cheesy, creamy filling, you have my heart.

-Here’s the breakdown: ricotta cheese and parmesan are our main cheeses.
+Here’s the breakdown: ricotta cheese and Parmigiano Reggiano (parmesan cheese) are our main cheeses.